SolraBizna/ars-emu/HARDWARE.md

 - `$D5`: Hideous periodic noise, half rate
 - `$F7`: Hideous periodic noise, quarter rate

 This noise generator is capable of closely matching a NES's noise generator.
 It could be a coincidence; a 15-bit LFSR happens to be a convenient way to generate white noise on the cheap.
-On the other hand, bit 7 of the waveform register perfectly mimics a bizarre feature of the NES APU...
+On the other hand, bit 7 of the waveform register perfectly mimics a bizarre (IMO) feature of the NES APU...

-Here are the ET209 period and waveform values that come closest to matching particular NTSC NES period values:
+Here are the ET-209 period and waveform values that come closest to matching particular NTSC NES period values:

 <table>
 <thead><tr><th>NES</th><th>Period</th><th>Waveform</th><th>NES</th><th>Period</th><th>Waveform</th></tr></thead>